 4. My Furnace Isn't Running at All

-If your furnace is not working, there are a few steps you can take to troubleshoot before phoning a pro.
-Make sure the thermostat is set right and the batteries are good.
-If the furnace still doesn't power on, check the circuit breaker or fuse box to make sure power is reaching the furnace.
+If your furnace is not working, there are a couple of steps you can take to troubleshoot before calling a pro.
+Ensure the thermostat is set right and the batteries are not dead.
+If the furnace still doesn't start, check the circuit breaker or fuse box to verify power is reaching the furnace.

 5. My Furnace Turns On and Off